dacohen/dacohen.github.io/_posts/2019-07-28-tracking-the-iss-part-0-prerequisites.markdown

 # Prelude
 I remember waiting for the ISS as night fell.
 Standing in a field just after sunset, waiting for that little fleck of light to come over the horizon.
 For a few moments as it passed overhead, the astronauts abord were no farther away than my grandparents, a few states over.
 But this proximity was fleeting; moving at over 17,000 mph, it would rapidly dim, and disappear over the horizon, daring me to meet it again another night.

 How to find it?
-There were, and are, quite a few excellent [sites](https://heavens-above.com) that will predict visible passes of the ISS and other satelites.
+There were, and are, quite a few excellent [sites](https://heavens-above.com) that will predict visible passes of the ISS and other satellites.
 But the process was always opaque and mysterious to me.
 You put in your current location, and it tells, to the nearest second, when it will appear.
 Without fail, it always does.

-A few years ago, I set out to learn for myself how this process works, finding a dearth of quality explanations, decided to document it.
+A few years ago, I set out to learn for myself how this process works, and finding a dearth of quality explanations, decided to document it.
 This is the beginning of that journey.
-I hope you'll join me as we attempt to build a minimal satelite tracker.
+I hope you'll join me as we attempt to build a minimal satellite tracker.

 # Technical Prerequisites
 I'll be writing this project in python, and posting code to a GitHub repository.
 I recommend you install Python locally, so you can follow along easily.
 If you're familiar with setting up a development environment, you can safely skip this portion.
 Otherwise, the easiest way to get up and running is to go install [Anaconda](https://www.anaconda.com/distribution/).
 Make sure you install **Python 3**.
 I'm going to assume a knowledge of very basic programming, or the ability to read python, which is fairly literate.

 # Orbital Mechanics Prerequisites
 There's quite a few concepts that are essential to understanding how to predict orbits.
 I'm going to touch on the most important ones, and provide links to Wikipedia and other references for more details.
 I'm also going to skip the derivations of several formulas, because other, much more skilled authors have done a better job than I can.
-However, I'm going to assume a knowledge of basic physics and linear algebra.
+However, I'm going to assume a knowledge of basic physics, derivative calculus, and linear algebra.
 If you're not comfortable with either, go check out Khan Academy and/or MIT OpenCourseWare.
 They're both great and have helped me a lot.

 ## Ellipses
 {% include image.html url="https://upload.wikimedia.org/wikipedia/commons/thumb/9/96/Ellipse-def0.svg/621px-Ellipse-def0.svg.png" description="Image Credit: CC BY-SA 4.0 on Wikipedia by Ag2gaeh" %}